Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Tabula : Efficient Nonlinear Activation Functions for Secure Neural Network Inference

-Storage and memory, as mentioned previously, grow exponentially with the precision that is used for activations (as all possible inputs must be stored in the tables) and linearly with the number of activations in the neural network (as a new table is required per activation).
-Storage cost is thus $2^{k} \times N_a \times n$ bits where $n$ is the number of bits of $p$ of $\mathbb{F}_p$, $k$ is the number of bits for the activations of the neural network.
+Storage and memory, as mentioned previously, grow exponentially with the precision that is used for activations and linearly with the number of activations in the neural network.
+Storage costs are thus $n \times 2^{k} \times N_a$ bits where $n$ is the number of bits to use for the the output of the activation function, $k$ is the number of bits to the input of the activation function, and $N_a$ is the total number of activations that are performed by the neural network.
 The majority of the storage cost comes from the $2^k$ factor, the size of the individual tables, which grows exponentially with input space / precision of the activations.
-However, as neural network activations may be heavily quantized down without significantly affecting model quality \cite{quant1, quant2, quant3} (a fact that we verify in our real world experiments), we can reduce this factor enough to be practical.
-Additionally, every bit of precision that is trimmed from the activation yields a two fold reduction in storage and memory costs, and hence more advanced quantization techniques \cite{quant1, quant2, quant3} to squeeze one to two bits of precision may yield significant benefits.
-As storage and memory varies with the precision of activations that is used, there is a natural tradeoff between the accuracy of the model and the achieved memory/storage amount.
+However, as neural network activations may be heavily quantized down without significantly affecting model quality \citep{quant1, quant2, quant3}, we can reduce this factor enough to be practical; we also highlight more advanced techniques like using a variable number of bits per layer of the network can be employed for better performance \citep{hawq}.
+We verify that quantization has negligible impact on model quality in our results.
+We highlight that every bit of precision that is trimmed from the activation yields a factor of two reduction in storage and memory costs, and hence more advanced quantization techniques \citep{quant1, quant2, quant3} to reduce precision yields significant benefits.
+As storage and memory varies with the precision of activations that is used, there is a natural tradeoff between the accuracy of the model and the achieved memory/storage requirement.
+We examine these tradeoffs in the results.